tgstoecker/RAW-ABS/README.md

-# RNA-seq-analysis-workflow-alignment-based
+# RAW-ABS - RNAseq Analysis Workflow Alignment BaSed
-RNA-seq analysis workflow (alignment based) for Illumina Short reads = RAW-ABS
+Alignment based workflow for Illumina Short reads

 alignment based (could also have second version that functions "alignment free" so e.g. salmon - however since these are all based on aligning to a transcriptome index -> sth. like my trinity workflow or stringtie would be necessary excluding cases, where a reference actually exist and we choose not to use it for some reason..)